Wolox/tech-guides/RubyOnRails/atom-plugins.md

-The following plugins are recommended form [Atom](https://atom.io).
+The following plugins are recommended for [Atom](https://atom.io).
 With `apm install` you can install them directly:

 ```bash
   apm install highlight-selected